PrefectHQ/prefect/src/prefect/orion/database/migrations/MIGRATION-NOTES.md

 This gives us a history of changes and will create merge conflicts if two migrations are made at once, flagging situations where a branch needs to be updated before merging.

-## Add description column to task and flow runs
+## Add description column to deployment table

 SQLite: `3bd87ecdac38`
 Postgres: `813ddf14e2de`